-Increases in total compensation for the Named Executive Officers during the five year period reflected in the graph above are primarily attributable to annual discretionary bonuses paid during the 2010 calendar year, option grants made each year other than the 2011 and 2013 financial years and reductions in base compensation for certain of the Named Executive Officers which took effect near the end of the first half of our financial year (and the retirement of our then Chief Executive Officer).
+Trends in total compensation for the Named Executive Officers during the five year period reflected in the graph above are primarily attributable to option grants made in 2012 and 2014 financial years (no grants made in 2011 or 2013) and reductions in base compensation for certain of the Named Executive Officers during our 2015 and 2016 financial years (including changes associated with the departures of our former Chief Executive Officer and Chief Financial Officer).
 It should be noted that the individuals who qualified as the Named Executive Officers were not the same in each of the years reflected in the graph.
-Accordingly, changes in compensation from year to year will have also been at least partially attributable to changes in the composition of the Name Executive Officers, as a group (and to the number of individuals in the group, which has been only four for the years commencing with 2013).
+Accordingly, changes in compensation from year to year will have also been at least partially attributable to changes in the composition of the Name Executive Officers, as a group (and to the number of individuals in the group, which was reduced from five to four for 2013 and 2014 and to three for 2015 and 2016).